 Though overbooking seems to have negative implications for the customers, 20% of the total revenue opportunity for hotels comes from overbooking strategies.
 The secret to successful overbooking strategies while maintaining a reasonable customer service level is to gather accurate data on no-shows, cancellations, and last-minute customers.

 Besides, here are some intervention strategies that can opt to reduce no show at your hotel:

 3) Offer discounts and deals

 Verify your customer’s reservation and offer them a discount.
 Grant those customers that make early bookings with special upgrades or deals.
 This makes you appear more reliable as you reward your customers with better rates.

 It gives guests a personalized experience when you keep the communication going.
 Arrange your message to let them know you’re looking forward to their stay with you.
 Invest in a digital hotel booking software that integrates well with mobile devices.
 Set automatic emails and SMS that sends reminders and updates about your upcoming trips and deals.

 5) Be responsive

 Keep a no-show record.
-Your front-office needs to be diligent and responsive.
-Contact your guests immediately in case of no-show.
+Your front office needs to be diligent and responsive.
+Contact your guests immediately in case of a no-show.
 The information gathered will enable you to resell that empty room.
 Explain calmly why a no-show fee is required.
 Propose something that might not be very relevant to your hotel but would make an impact on the guest.

-Get aware with no-show trends of your hotel.
-Come up with the right strategies together with the exact rates, policies and preventive features that suit your hotel.
-This way, without being too restrictive or missing out on bookings, you can handle no-show at your hotel.
+Get aware of the no-show trends of your hotel.
+Come up with the right strategies together with the exact rates, policies, and preventive features that suit your hotel.
+This way, without being too restrictive or missing out on bookings, you can handle no-shows at your hotel.